 “Display Use” means the Use of Display Data.

+“Editorial Use” means the Internal Use of Display Data on a daily and continuous basis for creating, editing, and publishing news, commentary and analysis to the Contracting Party’s Subscribers and other third parties.

 “EDSA” or “Euronext Datafeed Subscriber Agreement” means the agreement a Subscriber to Recipient-Controlled Real-Time Data is required to enter into with Euronext if it is not party to an EMDA.
 The EDSA will govern, amongst others, all Non-Display Licences between that Subscriber and Euronext.

-“EIF Site” or “Emergency Information Facility” means an emergency facility at another site (i.e. address) than the normal business site of the Contracting Party/Client and/or its Affiliates with the ability to Use Information in case the Information at the normal business site cannot be Used.
+“EIF Site” or “Emergency Information Facility” means an emergency facility at another site (i.e., address) than the normal business site of the Contracting Party/Client and/or its Affiliates with the ability to Use Information in case the Information at the normal business site cannot be Used.

 “EMDA General Terms and Conditions” means these terms and conditions, as amended from time to time.